Nuix/discover-extension-sdk/API.md

   - [Tool Icons](#tool-icons)

 #### .initialize(domainWhitelist) ⇒ <[Promise]>
 - `domainWhitelist` <[Array]<[String]>> Optional array of whitelisted domains the UIX will accept messages from.
 If not provided, messages from any domain will be accepted.
-You can use this to restrict the domains that can host your UI extension, making it harder for unknown sites to spoof Ringtail.
+You can use this to restrict the domains that can host your UI extension, making it harder for unknown sites to spoof the application.
 - returns: A promise that resolves to the domain of the site hosting the UIX.
 After this, [Ringtail.Context](#context) is available and the SDK is ready for use.

-Initializes the SDK and registers the UIX with Ringtail.
+Initializes the SDK and registers the UIX with the application.

 #### .on(eventName, callback)
 - `eventName` <[String]> Name of the [event](#events) to listen for.
 - `callback` <[Function]> Callback function to be called with these parameters:
-  - `event` <[Event](#events)> Event object received from Ringtail.
+  - `event` <[Event](#events)> Event object received from the application.

-Subscribes the provided `callback` to be called when the given event is received from Ringtail.
+Subscribes the provided `callback` to be called when the given event is received from the application.

 #### .off(eventName, callback)
 - `eventName` <[String]> Name of the [event](#events) originally subscribed to.